 When the price is dropping, the boxes are typically colored red or black, and if the price is rising the boxes are green or white.

-If the price is rising (series of green boxes), a new box will form when the price rises 30 pips from the close/high of the last box.
-In order to reverse, the price will need to move 60 pips to the downside from the last high/close.
+If the price is rising (series of green boxes), a new box will form when the price rises 30 pips from the close (top of box) of the last box.
+In order to reverse, the price will need to move 60 pips to the downside from the last close (top of box).
 This is because there are no side-by-side boxes.
 So the first red box won’t be confirmed until the price moves 60 pips below the top of the last green box (or 30 pips from the bottom of the green box).

 The same concept applies to a downtrend.
-The price needs to rally by 60 pips from the low (or 30 pips from the high) of a red box in order to get a confirmed green box going in the opposite direction.
+The price needs to rally by 60 pips from the close or bottom of the box (or 30 pips from the top) of a red box in order to get a confirmed green box going in the opposite direction.
 Assuming a 30 pip box size.

 Most charting services still show you the real-time price of the asset on the Renko chart.